 - Keep testing your menu structure to make sure your employee app evolves with your organization.

-Contact your Customer Success Manager for more tailored guidance on how to find the best possible menu structure for your organization.
+Contact Staffbase Support or your Customer Success Manager for more tailored guidance on how to find the best possible menu structure for your organization.

 Comments